M

 How can I use the IPA chart to improve my students’ pronunciation?

-Use the IPA chart to tackle tricky vowels or other problematic sounds.
+Use the IPA chart to tackle tricky vowels or other problematic sounds

 Check out why you should teach your students a variety of accents and dialects.

-Combine the IPA chart with games and fun activities.
+Combine the IPA chart with games and fun activities

 In the BridgeUniverse Expert Series webinar on utilizing the IPA chart, Berman suggested using games when teaching the IPA phonetic chart.
 His go-to activity is Seven Strikes, where students compete in teams to phonetically transcribe a word that they hear.
 The teacher should write the number of blanks needed for the transcription on the board.
-Groups can raise their hands after a minute to check if their transcription is correct, but if it’s wrong, they gain a strike.
+Groups can raise their hands after a minute to check whether their transcription is correct, but if it’s wrong, they gain a strike.
 The first group to seven strikes loses.
 The game is particularly great for going over vocabulary you’ve already taught in class.

 Another easy game is Superphonic Bingo, where the teacher calls out a word, and the students match it with a word written in phonetic script on their Bingo card.

-Utilize the IPA chart to point out sounds that don’t occur in your student’s native language (L1).
+Utilize the IPA chart to point out sounds that don’t occur in your student’s native language (L1)

 Gerald Smith is an EL teacher, journalist and occasional poet.
 Originally from Texas, he now lives on a houseboat in Glasgow, Scotland with his partner and their two kittens.